56 Different Types of Ants in Louisiana

 36. Carpenters Ant

-Carpenter ants are one of the most common types of ants found in Louisiana.
+Carpenter ants are one of the most common ants in Louisiana.
 They typically live in moist, rotting wood and can be identified by their large mandibles.

 Carpenter ants do not sting humans but will bite if they feel threatened.
 This type of ant is particularly difficult to eradicate because it nests inside walls and other structures.